mdlacasse/Owl/docker/README.md

 ------------------------------------------------------------------------------------
 ### About
+This document describes how to run Owl using a Docker container.
-This is a simple docker container that downloads the latest Owl version and installs all dependencies within a Python Virtual Environment (VENV).
+This simple container downloads the latest Owl version and installs all dependencies within a Python Virtual Environment (VENV).

 ------------------------------------------------------------------------------------
-### Run Owl without building the Docker image
+### Run Owl without building the Docker image - Currently broken on some OS
 Using this approach only requires downloading the Docker image from the [Docker Hub](http://hub.docker.com) and having the [Docker](http://docker.com) application installed on your computer.

 Downloading the Docker image from the command line:
 ```